MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ### Alternatives

 - Azure provides a suite of fully managed load-balancing solutions.
-If you're looking for Transport Layer Security (TLS) protocol termination ("SSL offload") or per-HTTP/HTTPS request, application-layer processing, review the page on [Application Gateway](/azure/application-gateway/overview).
+If you're looking for Transport Layer Security (TLS) protocol termination ("SSL offload") or per-HTTP/HTTPS request, application-layer processing, see the [Application Gateway](/azure/application-gateway/overview).

 - You can also configure regional load balancing.
-For more information, see [azure load balancer](/azure/load-balancer/load-balancer-overview).
-Your end-to-end scenarios might benefit from combining these solutions as needed.
+For more information on regional load balancing, see [azure load balancer](/azure/load-balancer/load-balancer-overview).

+- Your end-to-end scenarios might benefit from combining these solutions as needed.

 - The backend can be public or private endpoints, virtual machines, Azure Virtual Machine Scale Sets, app services, or AKS clusters.
 You can route traffic based on attributes of an HTTP request, such as host name and URI path.

-For a comparison of Azure load-balancing options, see [Overview of load-balancing options in Azure](../guide/technology-choices/load-balancing-overview.yml).
+- For a comparison of Azure load-balancing options, see [overview of load-balancing options in Azure](../guide/technology-choices/load-balancing-overview.yml).

 ## Solution Details

-Traffic Manager and Application Gateway gives you the following capabilities:
+The combination of Traffic Manager and Application Gateway gives you the following capabilities:

 - Web Application Firewall (WAF).
 - Transport Layer Security (TLS) termination.
 - Path-based routing.
 - Cookie-based session affinity.

+For production workloads, run at least two gateway instances.
+Note that in this architecture, the public endpoints of the Application Gateways are configured as the Traffic Manager backends.

 ## Recommendations

+These considerations implement the pillars of the Azure Well-Architected Framework (WAF).
+WAF is a set of guiding tenets that can be used to improve the quality of a workload.
+For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-The following recommendations apply for most scenarios.
+The following recommendations apply to most scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.

-- Use at least two Azure regions for higher availability.
-You can deploy your application across multiple Azure regions in active/passive or active/active configurations.
-For details, see [Multiple regions](#multiple-regions).
-- For production workloads, run at least two gateway instances.
-Note that in this architecture, the public endpoints of the Application Gateways are configured as the Traffic Manager backends.
-- Use Network Security Groups (NSG) rules to restrict traffic between tiers.
-For details, see [Network Security Groups](#network-security-groups).

-## Availability considerations
+## Reliability

 ### Azure Availability Zones